 Take advantage of warm, sunny days and all the barbeque feels with this spicy red quinoa, corn, and black bean burger recipe.
-These vegan and gluten-free black bean burgers are not only delicious; they’re a cinch to make.
+These plant-based and gluten-free black bean burgers are not only delicious; they’re simple to make.

 Grab your pantry staples (hello, dried black beans!) and whip up this black bean burger recipe in less than an hour – it’s a summer staple.

 Buying the Ingredients

 Black beans, along with other varieties of beans, are one of the cheapest and healthiest protein sources out there.
 Bonus: they're also filled with other important nutrients including fiber.

 One cup of black beans provides 60 percent DRI of fiber and 30 percent DRI of protein.
 Along with other legumes, black beans are especially good at regulating the digestive system and insulin response, thanks in part to their hefty amounts of protein and fiber.

 This means that beans help satiate hunger levels and keep you feeling fuller longer, without any blood sugar spikes and crashes.

 One cup of cooked black beans also provides roughly 250 percent of the daily recommended intake (DRI) of molybdenum, 64 percent DRI of folate, and an impressive amount of manganese, B vitamins, phosphorus, zinc, magnesium, and iron.

 Although not as brightly colored as some phytonutrient-rich fruits and vegetables, black beans still deliver serious plant powers.
 Black beans contain high concentrations of anthocyanins, flavonoids, and phenolic acids, phytonutrients that work like antioxidants in the body to protect cells and DNA from free radical damage and disease.